 Neighbourhood Plans must meet certain "basic conditions".
-These will be tested through the independent examination and will be checked by the local planning authority before the plan is able to proceed to the referendum.
+These were tested through the independent examination and checked by the local planning authority before the plan was able to proceed to the referendum.
 The Basic Conditions for Neighbourhood Plans are that:

 - They must have appropriate regard to national policy; - They must contribute to the achievement of sustainable development; - They must be in general conformity with strategic local policy; and - They must be compatible with EU obligations.